 The Slingerland® Approach can benefit students of any age.
 The approach encompasses learning concepts from pre-reading skills through complex language structures.
 It has been used with great success in general education classrooms, remediation programs, programs for students with language-based learning differences like dyslexia, English language learner programs, and in adult literacy programs.

-Luckily, there is a huge body of research on this topic that includes hundreds of scientists and thousands of studies.
+There is a huge body of research on how people learn to read and how literacy skills should be taught that includes hundreds of scientists and thousands of studies.
 This comprehensive body of research encompasses years of scientific knowledge, spans many languages, and shares the contributions of experts from education, special education, literacy, psychology, neurology, and more.
 The research in its entirety has established a scientifically undisputed evidence base for how reading works often called “the science of reading.”
 The science of reading demystifies how we learn to read and offers evidence, backed by science, confirming there IS a right way to teach reading.
 In fact, a structured literacy approach is a necessary foundation for reading success.

 Scientifically informed literacy instruction is beneficial to all students and especially to those who struggle with reading.
 Slingerland® offers a comprehensive, multisensory, structured literacy program inclusive of all pillars promoted by the science of reading.

 Research confirms the Slingerland® Approach has been effectively teaching reading for over 60 years.

 The Slingerland® Literacy Institute (headquartered in Bellevue, WA) was established in 1977 to promote literacy through the work of Beth H. Slingerland and the Slingerland® Approach.